by Janine Wertheim

 - Lesson No. 1 – Take advantage of opportunities.
 Don’t be afraid to take chances, but have a fallback plan.
 Thoroughly understand your options and risks.
 Although my first job title with Securities America was marketing coordinator, I rolled up my sleeves, dug in and learned everything I could about running a broker-dealer.

 - Lesson No. 2 – Understand and love the people you serve.
 Some of the most important lessons we learn are from our customers.
-I learned early on nothing happens unless our advisors get new clients and retain existing ones.
+I learned early on nothing happens unless our financial professionals get new clients and retain existing ones.
 That inspired me – and still does – to learn everything I can to serve them better.

 - Lesson No. 3 – Go deep and wide on the technical aspects of your job and the business.
 Being a “go-to” person puts you in a great position to get to know a wide array of people.
 Your name gets mentioned often.
 Ask “why?”
 Take every opportunity to understand what’s going on around the company.